 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Alex Bissember, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Alex Bissember to discuss your suitability and the project's requirements; and

 - Submit an application by the closing date listed above.